-Eligibility Requirement: Students who have been eligible to write the OSSLT at least twice and who have been unsuccessful at least once are eligible to take the course.
+Eligibility Requirement: Students who have been eligible to write the OSSLT and who have been unsuccessful are eligible to take the course.
 Students who have already met the literacy requirement for graduation may be eligible to take the course under special circumstances, at the discretion of the principal.